RoyalIcing/glaze/README.md

 // Returns a number as 1st, 2nd, 3rd, 4th...
 string glazeNumberWithOrdinals( int $number )

+/* The following g-lazy functions display for you, instead of returning a string. */

 // Displays an HTML element's attribute: | name="value"|
 void glazyAttribute( string $attributeName, string $attributeValue [, string $valueType ] )